Dandelion Therapy

 He pined that he’d really, really, really love to go there too.
 His mother looked on approvingly.

-Shortly afterwards, I took Peter on a day trip to Glacier National Park.
+Shortly afterwards, I took Danny on a day trip to Glacier National Park.
 Each time I looked over my shoulder, he was smiling from ear to ear.
 He smiled riding through the city, across the prairie, into the mountains, everywhere we went.
 He wanted to stop at every scenic site, step in every creek, walk on every trail, talk to every tourist, and try every ice cream cone.
 He never complained and took nothing for granted.

 His mother said he was exhilarated for weeks after we returned home.